-Only recently, Cancer Research UK released a report that showed the number of people living with obesity will outweigh the number with a healthy weight by 2040.
+A recent Cancer Research UK report that showed the number of people living with obesity will outweigh the number with a healthy weight by 2040.
 This shows that we need to support people to lose weight by offering effective services.

-The research, carried out in partnership with the Leicester Biomedical Research Centre, was published today (Tuesday 31 May) in the British Medical Journal (BMJ), and looks at the results of 27 trials that included 8,000 participants, with 4,149 taking part in weight management interventions and 3,851 not.
+The research, carried out in partnership with the Leicester Biomedical Research Centre, was published on Tuesday 31 May in the British Medical Journal (BMJ), and looks at the results of 27 trials that included 8,000 participants, with 4,149 taking part in weight management interventions and 3,851 not.
 Weight change for all participants was recorded at a 12-month follow-up.

 The delivery of the weight management interventions varied from face-to-face advice, telephone consultations and online support.
 Four trials were delivered by nurses, four by GPs and eight by non-medical practitioners.
 Fourteen trials either had a combination or a mixture of practitioners delivering the intervention depending on local service availability.